 For the CPA examination requirements in other states, contact the Board of Accountancy in that state.

-Transfer students are required to complete a minimum of nine semester credits of accounting course work with Upper Iowa University.
+Transfer students are required to complete a minimum of nine semester credits of upper division accounting course work with Upper Iowa University or another four-year institution.